Do Suffering Bottoms Go To Heaven?

 “…”

-“Why did you hire them?”—it’s a simple question, but why is there emotion tangled up in it?
-What’s with that resentful look?
+“Why did you hire them?”—it’s a simple question, so why is there emotion mixed in?
+What’s with that resentful look.

 If he kept answering like this there would be no end.
-Gyu-yeon coldly pushed Naru away, who watched him with accusing eyes.
-He expected a fight, but Naru obediently fell back and sat.
+Gyu-yeon coldly pushed away Naru, who was looking at him with resentful eyes.
+He expected him to be stubborn again, but he obediently fell back and sat.

-Back in his seat, Naru fastened his seatbelt himself.
-Unexpected—he usually made Gyu-yeon do it.
+Back in his seat, Naru fastened his seatbelt with his own hands.
+It was unexpected—he usually sat and insisted Gyu-yeon do it.

-Uneasy, Gyu-yeon tapped the accelerator.
-Naru, who had been peppering him with questions, clamped his mouth shut again.
-Glancing sideways, Gyu-yeon studied Naru’s suddenly serious face and furrowed his brows the same way.
+Feeling uneasy, Gyu-yeon stepped on the accelerator.
+Naru, who had been firing questions, clamped his mouth shut again and said nothing.
+Glancing to the side, Gyu-yeon studied Naru’s suddenly serious face and furrowed his brows the same way.

 “What’s wrong?”